-Ross Education, LLC values civility, dignity, diversity, education, honesty, and safety and is firmly committed to maintaining a campus environment free from all forms of sex discrimination, sexual harassment, and sexual assault.
+Ross Education, Education Holdings, Inc. values civility, dignity, diversity, education, honesty, and safety and is firmly committed to maintaining a campus environment free from all forms of sex discrimination, sexual harassment, and sexual assault.
 Sexual misconduct and relationship violence, defined more specifically below, are inconsistent with these values, violate institutional policy, and will not be tolerated at Ross and are expressly prohibited.
 Similarly, retaliation for having brought forward concern or allegation or for participating in an investigation of a report of sexual misconduct or relationship violence is also expressly prohibited and is grounds for disciplinary action.

 Sexual misconduct in any form will not be tolerated and will be dealt with promptly.
 When an allegation of misconduct is reported, protective and other remedial measures will be used to reasonably ensure such conduct ends, is not repeated, and the effects on the victim and community are remedied, including serious sanctions when a responding party is found to have violated this policy.